system76/docs/_articles/tensorman.md

 tensorman remove 481cb7ea88260404
 ```

-# Listing installed Containers
+# Listing installed containers

-To assist on finding the installed Containers the `list` command can be used:
+To assist on finding the installed containers the `list` command can be used:

 ```
 tensorman list